 I am not currently working on custom/commission tattoo artwork.

 Yes, I create and licence work for commercial use such as t-shirt or promotional/merch graphics, packaging design, editorial illustration, book illustration and logo design.
 Unfortunately, I quite rarely take on new clients; I work for a bunch of long-term clients who keep me pretty busy.
-Additionally, I am expecting my first child in May, so will be adjusting to that big life change for most of 2019.
+Additionally, we welcomed our son Leuca Wren into the world this past May, so will be adjusting to that big life change for most of 2019.

 Please contact email@example.com if you would like to discuss availability and rates – and apologies in advance, I can take a while to reply as I’m juggling a somewhat haphazard one-woman show.